-On December 6, 2019, the Partnership acquired 100% of the share capital of Rebdolls, Inc. ("Rebdolls"), a New Jersey corporation, for \$0.6 million, which consisted of upfront cash consideration of \$0.5 million and the fair value of contingent consideration of \$0.1 million.
+On December 6, 2019, the Partnership acquired 100% of the share capital of Rebdolls, Inc. ("Rebdolls"), a New Jersey corporation, for \$637, which consisted of upfront cash consideration of \$500 and the fair value of contingent consideration of \$137.
 Changes, if any, in the fair value of the contingent consideration, subsequent to the acquisition date, will be recognized in general and administrative expenses in the statement of operations in the period in which the fair value estimate is adjusted.
 To date there has been no change in the fair value of contingent consideration.

-The acquisition provides the Partnership with a brand that offers apparel with a full range of sizes from 0 to 32 with an emphasis on size inclusivity, focused on female customers age 18 to 34.
+The acquisition provides the Partnership with a brand that offers apparel with a full range of sizes from 0-32 with an emphasis on size inclusivity, focused on female customers age 18 to 34.

-As part of the purchase price allocation, the Partnership recorded \$0.1 million in inventory, \$0.1 million in identifiable intangible assets and \$0.5 million in goodwill.
+As part of the purchase price allocation, the Partnership recorded \$82 in inventory, \$69 in identifiable intangible assets and \$486 in goodwill.

 The results of operations of Rebdolls, Inc. are included in the Partnership's consolidated results beginning December 6, 2019.
-Total net sales of \$0.1 million in 2019 and net loss attributable to Excelerate of \$0.2 million are included in the accompanying consolidated statement of income for the year ended December 31, 2019.
+Total net sales of \$144 in 2019 and net loss attributable to Excelerate of (\$158) are included in the accompanying consolidated statement of income for the year ended December 31, 2019.
 The acquisition costs incurred for this purchase agreement were immaterial.